 September is Mexico's month of patriotism.
-I still haven't quite gotten a hold on what all the flag waving is all about.
-That will have to wait till wait till next time.
-But before the independences and revolutions happened, there was Mexico's celebration of the dead.
-And we are getting ever closer one of my favorite Mexican holidays.
+I still haven't quite gotten a hold on what all the flag waving is about.
+Before the independences and revolutions happened, there was Mexico's celebration of the dead.
+Which reminds me that we are getting ever closer one of my favorite Mexican holidays...

-This museum is pretty new.
-It opened in the spring of 2011, a commission by Saltillo's direction of the occult.
+This museum opened in the spring of 2011, a commission by Saltillo's direction of the occult.
 It is very uniquely Mexican, with bright colors adorning the walls and displays.
 A kitchen here serves guests pan de muerto; a sweet bread usually only enjoyed during the days leading up to the annual holidays of the dead.

 Most of the celebrity displays are unfamiliar to those who come from outside Mexico and especially Latin America.
 Many of the skeletal effigies are wearing clothes from the early 1900s from which La Catrina originates.
 She was originally the name of a 1910 zinc etching of a skeletal head wearing a stylish hat.
 The original work was made by Mexican printmaker José Guadalupe Posada.

-While the museum does have more than a couple cheesy frills, it's a flavor filled treat of a Mexican culture that is slowing fading into history.
-And for a mere 25 pesos per adult (under two dollars US) it's a well spent 40 minutes.
+While the museum does have more than a couple cheesy frills, it's a flavor filled treat of a Mexican culture that is slowly fading into history.
+And for around two dollars U.S. per adult, it's a well spent 40 minutes.